ARANESP® (darbepoetin alfa) Dialysis HCP Information

 • Uncontrolled hypertension

-• Pure red cell aplasia (PRCA) that begins after treatment with ARANESP® or other erythropoietin protein drugs
+• Pure red cell aplasia (PRCA) that begins after treatment with ARANESP®, EPOGEN®, or other erythropoietin protein drugs

 • Use caution in patients with coexistent cardiovascular disease and stroke.